shivannis/xandr-docs-public/xandr-docs/finance/getting-paid-by-xandr.md

 ---
-title: Microsoft Invest - Getting Paid
+title: Finance - Getting Paid
 description: This article explains about the process for receiving prompt payment from Microsoft Advertising.
 The payment is done within a fixed period of time. ms.date: 10/28/2023 ms.custom: finance
 ---

-# Microsoft Invest - Getting paid
+# Finance - Getting paid

 In order to receive prompt payment from Microsoft Advertising, you must submit your banking details to your Microsoft Advertising representative upon signing your contract.
 To update your banking details, contact Client Finance at [billing@xandr.com](mailto:billing@xandr.com).